George W. Bush 2000 presidential campaign: December

-In New Mexico the Republicans were planning to send volunteers inspect the state's impounded presidential ballots to find uncounted ballots.
+In New Mexico the Republicans were planning to send volunteers to inspect the state's impounded presidential ballots to find uncounted ballots.
 Events in Florida turned against Bush as a Federal Appeals Court ruled that a manual recount did not cause any harm to him or his supporters and a legislative special session was announced to appoint electors.

 Later the Supreme Court of Florida ordered a statewide recount, but news in favor of Bush also happened as a Democratic court challenge against the counting of 15,000 absentee votes in Seminole and Leon counties, two counties in which Bush won absentee voters, failed.
 At the same time the Bush campaign chose to not push for a recount in New Mexico as its five electoral votes would not decide the national race.

 The recount was in progress on December 9 when the United States Supreme Court, by a 5 to 4 vote (Justices Stevens, Souter, Ginsburg and Breyer dissenting), granted Bush's emergency plea for a stay of the Florida Supreme Court recount ruling, stopping the incomplete recount.
 About 10 pm.
 EST on December 12, the United States Supreme Court handed down its ruling.
 Seven of the nine justices saw constitutional problems with the Equal Protection Clause of the United States Constitution in the Florida Supreme Court's plan for recounting ballots, citing differing vote-counting standards from county to county and the lack of a single judicial officer to oversee the recount.
 By a 5–4 vote the justices reversed and remanded the case to the Florida Supreme Court "for further proceedings not inconsistent with this opinion", prior to the optional "safe harbor" deadline which the Florida court had said the state intended to meet.
 With only two hours remaining until the December 12 deadline, the Supreme Court's order effectively ended the recount.

 The decision was extremely controversial due to its partisan split and the majority's unusual instruction that its judgment in Bush v.
 Gore should not set precedent but should be "limited to the present circumstances".
 Gore said he disagreed with the Court's decision, but conceded the election.
 Florida Secretary of State Katherine Harris's certification of the election results was thus upheld, allowing Florida's electoral votes to be cast for Bush, making him president-elect.

 On January 20, 2001, George W. Bush was inaugurated as the 43rd president of the United States.